Azure-Samples/azure-search-dotnet-samples/check-storage-usage/README.md

    + `ServiceName` is the name of your search service.
    + `ServiceAdminKey` is the [Admin API Key to access your search service](https://docs.microsoft.com/azure/search/search-security-api-keys#find-existing-keys).
    + `StorageUsedPercentThreshold` is the threshold used for determining if a search service is using too much storage.
 This should be a decimal number between 0 and 1 which translates to a percentage of used storage.
 For example, 0.8 is 80% of used storage.
+   + `CommunicationServicesConnectionString` is a connection string for your [Communication Services resource](https://docs.microsoft.com/azure/communication-services/concepts/authentication#access-key).
+   + `ToEmailAddress` is the email address that will be notified of low storage in the search service.
+   + `FromEmailAddress` is the email address that the notification email will be sent from.
+It must be in the [domain associated with your Communication Services email resource](https://docs.microsoft.com/azure/communication-services/concepts/email/email-domain-and-sender-authentication)

 ## Verify results

-A log message is emitted  when used storage on the search service exceeds the threshold.
+[An email is sent](https://docs.microsoft.com/azure/communication-services/quickstarts/email/send-email) to the provided to address that the search service has low storage available.
+A log message is also emitted.
 Use [Application Insights](https://docs.microsoft.com/azure/azure-functions/analyze-telemetry-data) or [log streaming](https://docs.microsoft.com/azure/azure-functions/streaming-logs) to view these log messages.

 ## Next steps